kcaisley/frida/docs/usage.md

 `frida_2_vs_1.tex`/PDF deck.
 Scope/setup HDF5 files are excluded.
 Other studies
 use the independently pinned historical inputs documented in their docstrings.

-`flow.adc.sequences` defines `AdcSequence` and named, rate-independent binary rows.
+`flow.adc.sequences` defines the `AdcSequence` value type and contains explicit named channel rows and 65 named, rate-independent four-channel sequences.
 Whitespace in definitions is removed when the dataclass is constructed.
 Each combination contains four equally sized INIT, SAMP, COMP and LOGIC rows:
 160 symbols for the continuous recipes, 256 for the padded recipes.
 The simulation and scan runners pass those strings into the existing `seq_*_pattern` parameters and supply `symbol_rate` separately.
 Testbenches and FPGA packing consume the final rows without per-signal phase parameters.
-`TIMING_SWEEP` contains seven explicit LOGIC alignments on the original patterns.
-Hardware receiver alignment may rotate all four rows together;
-that acquisition alignment preserves their relative timing.
+All catalogue rows start at INIT rising.
+The historical INIT8 recipes are rotated eight symbols earlier on all four channels, preserving relative timing and period length.
+Historical saved data remains unchanged and readable.
+Hardware ADC acquisition preserves all four rows exactly.
+FastRX alignment adjusts only RX_SEN placement and comparator IDELAY.
+A wrapped receive window can require dropping a partial receive frame, but no ADC control rotation or startup-conversion discard is applied.
+Set `fastrx_capture=FastRxCapture(comp_delay_taps, rx_sen_start_word)` in the physical parameters (combined taps 0..62), or provide an exact characterized sequence/baud profile in `map_board.yaml`.
+Missing profiles fail before instrument setup; single-stage calibration cannot be reused.
+Historical result directories keep their old names; new simulation directories use the full sequence names.

-Both fixed-input targets use `fixed_input_timing_params()` to select the same four complete timing recipes: `original`, `extended_comp`, `continuous_100ns`, and `continuous_100ns_comp7of8`.
-Results are written beneath `<flavor>/<timing>/`.
+Both fixed-input targets use `fixed_input_timing_params()` to select the same four complete timing recipes:
+`symbol256_init8_samp16_comp11110000_logic11000011`, `symbol256_init8_samp16_comp11111100_logic00000010`,
+`symbol160_init4_samp24_comp11111100_logic00000010`, and `symbol160_init4_samp20_comp11111110_logic00000001`.
+Results
+are written beneath `<flavor>/<timing>/`.
 That is sixteen FRIDA-1 cases and twelve FRIDA-2 cases, each with 100 conversions.
 The worker limits remain four and three respectively; cases queue within each host's 24-thread budget.
 Diagnostics (`check=True`) cover all four recipes.
 The additions-only targets select the seven 7/8 cases from that same builder.

-`original` retains the September 5 timing. `extended_comp` tests extended comparator evaluation: relative to each COMP rising edge, its eight 0.625 ns slots are:
+`symbol256_init8_samp16_comp11110000_logic11000011` retains the September 5 timing.
+`symbol256_init8_samp16_comp11111100_logic00000010` tests extended comparator evaluation: relative to each COMP rising edge, its eight 0.625 ns slots are:

 ```text
 COMP   11111100